-Successes: Nine classroom teachers were funded and teachers participated in extensive professional development in Academic Vocabulary Toolkit (AVT), learning loss and acceleration, and mathematics.
-(Action 1.1) We maintained small class sizes ranging from our smallest class with 13 students to our largest with 23 students.
+Successes: Eight classroom teachers were funded and teachers participated in extensive professional development in Academic Vocabulary Toolkit (AVT), the Science of Reading, behavior, intervention, and mathematics.
+(Action 1.1) We maintained small class sizes ranging from our smallest class with 14 students to our largest with 22 students.
 (Action 1.2) We purchased all planned standards-aligned instructional materials.
-(Action 1.3) The addition of a 60% Intervention Specialist and paraprofessional staff allowed us to offer a robust Tier II and Tier III intervention program to all students but especially to our Socioeconomically Disadvantaged, English learners, foster youth (currently none), and students with disabilities.
-(Action 1.4) Students in grades 1 - 8 participated in a six-week art instruction program led by our art docent.
+(Action 1.3) A 60% Intervention Specialist and paraprofessional staff allowed us to offer a robust Tier II and Tier III intervention program to all students but especially to our Low-income, English Learners, Foster Youth (currently none), and Students with Disabilities.
+Approximately 40 students received tiered intervention in ELA or Math.
+(Action 1.4) All students took part in a six-week dance program during the school day.
+About 85% of the students performed in the evening performance.
+Nearly 300 parents and family members attended the evening performance.
 (Action 1.5) Teachers and students had 1:1 computer access and support for technology.
 (Action 1.6)